 Created with working professionals in mind, the Master of Arts in Community Development Policy and Practice program requires minimal time on campus, reducing the time away from work to just three weeks during the summer terms.
 These short, in person terms are followed by a light, online course load during the fall through spring terms.
 Students will take a total of 14 courses over 14 to 24 months.

-Tuition for the 14- and 24-month master’s program totals $30,063 for out of the state applicants and $27,330 for New Hampshire residents.
+Tuition for the 14- to 24-month master’s program totals $30,063 for out of the state applicants and $27,330 for New Hampshire residents.
 A detailed breakdown of tuition is shown below with estimated costs for room and board, mandatory fees, and expenses in the sections that follow.

 14-Month Program Tuition

 24-Month Program Tuition